suklagithu/Hashcat-GUI-Installation-for-Kali-Linux/README.md

-# Hashcat GUI Installation for Kali Linux
+# Hashcat GUI for Kali Linux

 Installation guide for running **Hashcat GUI** on Kali Linux.